wangmhaha/compoder/.cursor-rules/generate-page-integration(AI).md

 ## Output Structure

+Important Note: When generating code for existing files:

+- NEVER remove or replace existing selectors/mutations
+- ONLY add new selectors/mutations incrementally
+- Preserve all existing functionality
+- Follow the existing patterns and naming conventions

-The generator should create the following files:
+The generator should create or update the following files:

 ### 1. server-store/selectors.ts (if needed)